MileHacker Logo

 Historical Significance

 Daejeon's story depicts rapid growth and transformation.
 For centuries, it remained a small, agricultural village.
-Its destiny changed dramatically with the erection of the Gyeongbu railway line in the early 20th century, which linked Seoul and Busan.
+Its destiny changed dramatically with the construction of the Gyeongbu railway line in the early 20th century, which linked Seoul and Busan.
 Daejeon's central location turned it into a natural railway junction, and it quickly grew into a transportation and logistics hub.
 This railway connection fueled its initial expansion, drawing people and commerce to the area.

 A Planned City for Development